 In July of this year, the community bought the land rights to a new water source 800 meters from their current water source.
 Each family had to save money for more than a year to be able to buy the land rights to the water source.

 The community has already paid $9,655 for the water source (land rights), has paid to have an engineer assess the land and feasibility of the project ($205) and will provide the unskilled labor for the project ($2,760).

 Wall construction details

 The wall that will be built will be 14 meters wide (angled in a U shape) and 3.5 meters high.
-The wall will be planked by wood, filled with wire mesh with iron anchors, and finally filled with a cement, sand, and gravel mixture.
-This will ensure that all of the water is captured and filtered to the water capture tank.
+The wall will be planked with wood, filled with wire mesh with iron anchors, and finally filled with a cement, sand, and gravel mixture.
+This will ensure that all of the water is captured and filtered into the water capture tank.

 Water capture tank/ditch construction details

 The water capture tank will be built with bricks and cement and have a cement top to ensure that the water doesn’t get contaminated.
 The tank will have a cement, sand, and gravel foundation as well.
 The water tank will be 2.5 meters X 2.5 meters.
 The tank will be placed eight meters from the wall and connected with PVC tubing.

 Ditches will also be dug on the side opposite the wall and water capture tank in order to filter the water.
 For this, the community will use rocks and PVC tubing for five ditches that are between eight and nine meters each.

 The majority of the tubing for the water system is in place already, including most of the tubing and valves to the homes.
 There will be, however, tubing from the water capture tank to the main water line for the community, which covers a flat distance of 75 meters.
 From there, tubing is required for three new homes that were not already connected to the main water line.
 The total of these lines is 200 meters of tubing.
 (All valves are metal valves that the families are required to purchase separately